 The name K8Ki reflects my philosophy on communicating something to a new culture as simply as possible and giving it a visual representation, too!

-I specialize in working with creative business owners who have:
+I specialize in working with creative entrepreneurs and small business owners who have:

 Is this you?